-Uncertainty and Distress in Myanmar Migrant Workers Behind Thailand Lockdown
+Uncertainty and Distress in Myanmar Migrant Workers Behind Thailand Lockdown.

-A substantial Thai and worldwide economic has resulted in the closure of certain businesses and factories and, in turn, migrant workers have become the first group of people who have been laid off.
+A substantial Thai and worldwide economy has resulted in the closure of certain businesses and factories and, in turn, migrant workers have become the first group of people who have been laid off.
 As the country has entered the worst economic recession in its history, daily wage migrant workers cry out of hunger during these tough times.

-After the Emergency Decree to control the outbreak of Covid 19 in March was announced and enforced, national borders and high risking venues have to be closed that left millions of desperate migrant workers stranded in the country.
+After the Emergency Decree to control the outbreak of Covid 19 in March was announced and enforced, national borders and high risking venues have to be closed that leaving millions of desperate migrant workers stranded in the country.
 They have to try to live without jobs and have nowhere to go.